riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

           from another player.
 That is if for example East and north are noten, East pays South, and North pays Zachodowi, or if South and North are in Noten, South pays West, and North pays East.
+    * When a player other than the players in duel declares riichi, the duel ends.
 33. **Miyanaga Saki**

     <div style="text-align: center">